Waifu-im/waifuim.py/README.md

 wf = WaifuAioClient(session = an_aiohttpClientSession_created_asynchronously,
     appname = "TheNameOfYourApplication",
-    token = "The default token to use in routes requiring authentifiction.")
+    token = "The default token to use in routes requiring authentication.")

 # ...
 ```